1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Team offers a full range of care for gallstones.

-• Increase high-fiber foods such as fruits, vegetables, whole grains, and oats
+• Eat fruits, vegetables, whole grains, and oats which contain high amounts of fiber.

-• Avoid fried foods, fatty meats, full-fat dairy, and processed snacks
+• Avoid processed food items, fried foods, fatty meat, whole fat and milk.

-• Ursodiol or other bile acid pills to gradually dissolve cholesterol stones
+• Bile acid pills to dissolve cholesterol stones gradually like Ursodiol.

-• Endoscopic retrograde cholangiopancreatography (ERCP) to clear bile duct stones
+• Endoscopic retrograde cholangiopancreatography to evacuate bile duct stones.

 Scott Liu